 I’m not sure how to say this.
 This is a post that I’ve felt I needed to share but I’ve been reluctant to.
 You see, back in March, I deleted my Facebook account.
 I called it the “nuke from orbit” option.
 And I think I had some pretty heavy reasons for doing so.
 But then on August 1st this year, I created a new Facebook account and re-friended many.

 So what changed?
-Why did I decided to befriend my frenemy, Facebook?
+Why did I decide to befriend my frenemy, Facebook?

 Well, it’s pretty simple I think.
 Basically, all my friends and family are there.